18 Ultic Soils

 Yellow Riponui

-UP Perch-gley Sandy pt.
-Tangitiki
+UP Perch-gley Sandy Tangitiki

 Typic Omu